bennymakesstuff/bennymakesstuff/README.md

 - 👋 Hi, I’m @bennymakesstuff
-- 👀 I’m interested in IndieHacking and Ice Hockey
+- 👀 I’m interested in Business, IndieHacking and Ice Hockey
-- 🌱 I’m currently learning an alternative to Laravel and MySQL by building in NodeJS and MongoDB
+- 🌱 I’m currently growing through new and challenging roles in a self sustraining, established start up.
-- 💞️ I’m looking to collaborate on anything really.
+- 💞️ Always interested in ideas and cool problems.
-- 👔 Working the daily as a PHP/Typescript engineer specialising in designing/developing creative business soltions through a consultative process.
+- 👔 Working the daily as a Engineer/Product Manager.
 - 📫 You can reach me at
 - Twitter @bennymakesstuff